bbauska/Coursera-Bootstrap/readme.md

 I can do the "filerev" on them and then finally run the "usemin."

-But this, let\'s save the changes and then go and see how the "build" task actually prepares the distribution.
+But this, let&apos;s save the changes and then go and see how the "build" task actually prepares the distribution.

 Going to our terminal, at the prompt I type "grunt build" and then wait for all the tasks to be executed.

-You would see that it\'ll run through all the set of tasks, and then finally when it is done, it\'s going to simply specify that all the tasks are done.
+You would see that it&apos;ll run through all the set of tasks, and then finally when it is done, it&apos;s going to simply specify that all the tasks are done.

 If you want to go back and look at the sequence of the tasks that have